Important Legal Disclaimer

 - No buffer for emergencies

-The solution:
+The fix:

-- Budget for utilities before moving
+- Budget for bills before moving

-- Keep emergency fund separate
+- Keep your emergency fund separate

 - Track spending from day one